chlobrim/HEAT/README.md

 # HEAT
-Repo of code to process and analyse heat and temperature data.
+is a data repository of different R and Python code that was used to analyse heat stress data.